For Nonpublic School Users

 - Educational Entity Master: This is an optional application for nonpublic schools.
 The EEM contains information regarding public and nonpublic educational entities.

 See the CEPI Calendar Page for our master calendar of deadlines and collection dates.

-Data submitted by nonpublic schools in the NPSPR are used to meet the requirements of school safety legislation.
-Michigan law requires that criminal history checks be conducted by the Michigan State Police and the FBI for all regular and contracted employees hired or assigned by public and nonpublic schools.
-Data elements collected each year include name, social security number, date of birth and gender.
+NPSPR data are used to meet the requirements of school safety legislation.
+Michigan law requires that the Michigan State Police and FBI conduct criminal history checks for all regular and contracted employees hired or assigned by public and nonpublic schools.
+NPSPR data elements collected each year include name, social security number, date of birth and gender.

 - NPSPR Security Form